Electrician Tools

 Dear Mr. Electrician: What are the best electrician tools?

 NOTE: links below go to applicable products on Amazon.
 As an Amazon Associate, I earn from qualifying purchases.
+Using my links helps to keep this website FREE.

 Answer: The best electrician tools are not always what most people think of.
 Side-cutting lineman pliers, insulated screwdrivers, and various voltage testers are standard tools for the average electrician.
 As you become more proficient in the trade and learn from others, you pick up some unique electrician tools to make the job easier and better.

-In addition to the standard electrician tools, many other tools can make electrical work easier though they are not always used daily.
+In addition to the standard electrician tools, many other tools can make electrical work easier, though they are not always used daily.

 Table of Contents: